deeperdolphin/papers/spectrum.md

 ## 5.3 Analysis

-The results from section 5.2.1 demonstrate that **Spectrum** offers significant improvements in performance, convergence speed, and memory efficiency compared to full fine-tuning and QLoRA.
+The results from section 5.2.1 demonstrate that **Spectrum** offers improvements in performance, speed, and memory efficiency compared to full fine-tuning and QLoRA.

 **Spectrum's effectiveness** can be attributed to its ability to identify and selectively fine-tune the layers that contribute the most to the model's learning capacity.
 By calculating the SNR for each layer and targeting only the top 50% or 25% of layers with the highest SNR, Spectrum focuses the fine-tuning process on the most informative and relevant parts of the model.
 This targeted approach allows for faster convergence and better performance while reducing the computational and memory requirements.